 Data or access to data stored on computers, phones or tablets can be lost - often without any warning.

-Hardware failure, theft, or malware infection (such as the cryptolocker ransomware attack) can make recovering data that is critical to your business expensive or impossible.
-To avoid this, you need to back-up your data.
+Hardware failure, theft, or malware infection (such as a cryptolocker ransomware attack) can make recovering data that is critical to your business expensive or impossible.
+To avoid this, you need to backup your data.

 |Some initial outlay||No initial outlay|